theOneOps/chip_eight_emulator/README.md

-# Project : made a CHIP-8 emulator
+# Project : made a CHIP-8 emulator (still in progress)

 # Description